Brandenburg Gate: Post-1989

 When the Revolutions of 1989 occurred and the wall was demolished, the gate symbolized freedom and the desire to unify the city of Berlin.
 Thousands of people gathered at the wall to celebrate its fall on 9 November 1989.
 On 22 December 1989, the Brandenburg Gate border crossing was reopened when Helmut Kohl, the West German chancellor, walked through to be greeted by Hans Modrow, the East German prime minister.
 Demolition of the rest of the wall around the area took place the following year.

-During 1990, the quadriga was removed from the gate as part of renovation work carried out by the East German authorities following the fall of the wall in November 1989.
+In 1990, the quadriga was removed from the gate as part of renovation work carried out by the East German authorities following the fall of the wall in November 1989.
 Germany was officially reunified in October 1990.

-The Brandenburg Gate was privately refurbished on 21 December 2000, at a cost of six million euros.
+The Brandenburg Gate was privately refurbished on 21 December 2000, at a cost of €6 million.
 It was once again opened on 3 October 2002 following extensive refurbishment, for the 12th anniversary of German reunification.
+On this occasion, the Berlin office of Kardorff Ingenieure developed a new lighting concept that emphasises the gate as the most important building on the Pariser Platz.

 The Brandenburg Gate became the main venue for the 20th-anniversary celebrations of the fall of the Berlin Wall or "Festival of Freedom" on the evening of 9 November 2009.
-The high point of the celebrations was when over 1000 colorfully designed foam domino tiles, each over 2.5 m tall, were lined up along the route of the former wall through the city centre.
+The high point of the celebrations was when over 1000 colourfully designed foam domino tiles, each over 2.5 m tall, were lined up along the route of the former wall through the city centre.
 The domino "wall" was then toppled in stages converging here.

-The Brandenburg Gate is now again closed to vehicle traffic, and much of Pariser Platz has been turned into a cobblestone pedestrian zone.
+The Brandenburg Gate is now again closed to vehicle traffic, and much of the Pariser Platz has been turned into a cobblestone pedestrian zone.
 The gate, along with the broad Straße des 17.
 Juni avenue to the west, is also one of the large public areas in Berlin where over a million people can gather to watch stage shows or party together, watch major sport events shown on huge screens, or see fireworks at midnight on New Year's Eve.
 After winning the 2014 FIFA World Cup, the Germany national football team held their victory rally in front of the gate.

 It has also hosted street events at 2009 IAAF World Championships in Athletics and repeated its role in 2018 European Athletics Championships.
 It is also the usual finish line of the Berlin Marathon.